CmfOrchestra/cmfOrchestra/web/yui/css/README.md

 * TranslationBundle : A bundle which provides models of classes allowing to work and develop with Gedmo translation and Gedmo tree, and a command to generate orchestra bundle with a CRUD system of an entity, contains core libraries and services of route, etc.
 * TranslatorBundle : A bundle which provides entity and models of classes allowing to work with translation words.
 * UserBundle : A bundle which overload the FOSUserBundle.
+* WsBundle : A bundle which provides web services allowing to connect authentication service with the SS0 protocol.
 ```

 **PiApp**